ntjess/2024-pyqtgraph-sam/outline.md

 ## Short Description

-Image annotation is an essential part of computer vision and machine learning workflows, but is an incredibly time-consuming & manual task.
+Image annotation is an essential part of computer vision and machine learning workflows, but is an incredibly soul-sucking manual task.
 Several tools provide automated assistance, but they are often complex, difficult to customize, or hidden behind a paywall.
-This tutorial empowers attendees to build their own image labeling tool from scratch using PyQtGraph for visuals and FastSAM for automated labeling.
+This tutorial empowers attendees with knowledge of an annotation tool's fundamental components, using PyQtGraph for visuals and FastSAM for automated labeling.
 Along the way, they will learn the basics of real-time data visualization, Qt Python GUI development, and image annotation -- skills that broadly apply beyond the walls of this tutorial.